Worksop Waterworks Company: History

 Britain in the 1830s and 1840s faced a time of considerable political upheaval.
-The passing of the Reform Act 1832 had begun the process of giving votes to at least part of the population, while the Municipal Corporations Act 1835 had replaced self-perpetuating corporations in towns and cities with democratically elected councils.
+The passing of the Reform Act 1832 (2 & 3 Will.
+4. c.
+45) had begun the process of giving votes to at least part of the population, while the Municipal Corporations Act 1835 (5 & 6 Will.
+4. c.
+76) had replaced self-perpetuating corporations in towns and cities with democratically elected councils.
 Following a serious outbreak of typhus in 1838, the reformer Edwin Chadwick had spent three years compiling his report on The Sanitary Conditions of the Labouring Classes in Britain in 1842, which had caught the public imagination, and became an unexpected best-seller for Her Majesty's Stationery Office.
 The Health of Towns Commission was set up in the wake of this, while Chadwick campaigned vigorously for a system where every house would have a constant water supply and adequate sewerage.
 He was convinced that the introduction of water closets only made matters worse if they resulted in cesspools overflowing, rather than the waste being carried away to be treated elsewhere.

 In 1847, Lord Morpeth had introduced a bill to Parliament, which would have required all town councils and town commissioners to ensure that every house had a water supply, and that issues of drainage, sewerage and street paving were addressed.
-There was opposition to the proposals, and by the time it became the Public Health Act 1848, many of its key proposals had been diluted.
-Nevertheless, it created a General Board of Health, and the powers required to implement water and sewerage schemes could be obtained by a town requesting that an inspector from the board carried out a survey, rather than requiring a local Act of Parliament, which was a much more costly exercise.
+There was opposition to the proposals, and by the time it became the Public Health Act 1848 (11 & 12 Vict. c.
+63), many of its key proposals had been diluted.
+Nevertheless, it created a Central Board of Health, and the powers required to implement water and sewerage schemes could be obtained by a town requesting that an inspector from the board carried out a survey, rather than requiring a local act of Parliament, which was a much more costly exercise.
 The process was still not straightforward, as there were disagreements between men such as Chadwick who advocated glazed pipes for the sewers, and engineers such as Thomas Hawksley who advocated brick-built sewers, and there was no real agreement on what to do with the sewage once the pipework had been installed.
 Water supply produced a product which could be sold to households, and so private enterprise could finance many of the initial schemes, but sewerage did not produce anything that had a similar saleable value.
 Local authorities therefore had to fund the works themselves, and rates were generally not sufficient to fund such capital work.